Kanpur or Lucknow to host South Africa in India’s first series since Women’s T20 World Cup: Report

 “Getting match ready will be a challenge for Indian players but the most important this thing that the series is finally happening.
 The players needed this badly,” said the BCCI official.

-The series was earlier supposed to be held at the Greenfield Sports Hub Stadium in Thiruvanthapuram but Kerala Cricket Association expressed its inability to stage the matches as stadium owners had a booked an Army recruitment drive on the same dates.
+The series was earlier supposed to be held at the Greenfield Sports Hub Stadium in Thiruvanthapuram but Kerala Cricket Association expressed its inability to stage the matches as stadium owners had booked an Army recruitment drive on the same dates.